vinithkumar/percentile/README.md

 ## Cakephp 3.4 requirements
 - PHP >= 5.6.0
 In XAMPP, intl extension is included but you have to uncomment extension=php_intl.dll in php.ini and restart the server through the XAMPP Control Panel.
-In WAMP, the intl extension is “activated” by default but not working.
+In WAMP, the intl extension is ?activated? by default but not working.
 To make it work you have to go to php folder (by default) C:\wamp\bin\php\php{version}, copy all the files that looks like icu*.dll and paste them into the apache bin directory C:\wamp\bin\apache\apache{version}\bin.
 Then restart all services and it should be OK.
 - Composer

 ## Installation